-When KCRW goes on-air in August and February to raise money for its annual operating budget, more than 600 local businesses contribute premiums ranging in value from $50 to $5000, and receive promotional consideration commensurate with their donation.
-These businesses consider KCRW Pledge Drive Promotions an invaluable way to increase awareness while supporting a vital public resource.
+When KCRW goes on-air in Spring and Fall to raise money for its annual operating budget, more than 600 local businesses contribute premiums ranging in value from $50 to $5000, and receive promotional consideration commensurate with their donation.
+These businesses consider KCRW Membership Drive Promotions an invaluable way to increase awareness while supporting a vital public resource.
 Please contact Beth Topping (firstname.lastname@example.org) at KCRW for more information.

-Your organization or business may challenge KCRW listeners to support the station during its twice annual pledge drives by providing Challenge Grants to air during prime commuter hours.
+Your organization or business may challenge KCRW listeners to support the station during its twice annual membership drives by providing Challenge Grants to air during prime commuter hours.
 Your company will generate corporate good will as it gives back to the community.
-Challenge Grant providers contribute $3,000 to $20,000 per pledge drive.
+Challenge Grant providers contribute $3,000 to $20,000 per membership drive.

 KCRW Corporate & Community Supporters

 KCRW thanks the following corporate, non-profit and foundation funders for their support.
 We encourage you to patronize our corporate & non-profit underwriters and write the station's foundation funders to thank them!

 Autry National Center